Small Dog Travel Guide: Flying, Driving and Staying Safe

-The complete small dog travel guide for 2026.
-Airline cabin tips, safety gear for small breeds, temperature concerns, and destination recommendations.
+Complete small dog travel guide for 2026.
+Airline cabin fees by carrier, safety gear for small breeds, temperature risks, packing lists, and toy breed tips.

 This post may contain affiliate links.
 Disclosure

-Updated for 2026 with current airline policies and product recommendations.
+Updated for 2026 with current airline policies, fees, and product recommendations.

 There is a running joke among small dog owners that our dogs do not know they are small.
-My 9-pound chihuahua mix, Pepper, approaches every new city, every airport, every hiking trail with the confidence of a German shepherd.
+A 9-pound chihuahua mix approaches every new city, every airport, every hiking trail with the confidence of a German shepherd.
 But the reality is that small dogs face unique challenges during travel that their larger counterparts simply do not — from temperature sensitivity and predator awareness to the very real risk of being stepped on in crowded airports.

 The Advantages of Traveling With a Small Dog

-Before we dive into challenges, let us acknowledge the enormous advantages small dogs have over large breeds when it comes to travel:
+Before diving into challenges, let us acknowledge the enormous advantages small dogs have over large breeds when it comes to travel:

 In-cabin airline access.
 This is the single biggest advantage.
-Dogs under approximately 20 pounds (including carrier weight) can fly in the cabin on most airlines for $75 to $200 per flight segment.
+Dogs under approximately 20 pounds (including carrier weight) can fly in the cabin on most airlines for $50 to $200 per flight segment.
 Large dogs must fly cargo or drive.
 In-cabin travel is safer, less stressful, and dramatically cheaper than cargo.
+For more on large-dog air options, see our guide to flying with a large dog in cabin.

 Restaurant and cafe access.
 Small dogs in carriers are often welcome in establishments that would not allow a larger dog, particularly in Europe where dogs in bags or on laps are commonplace.